Kagan-Of-Sky/Sparks-HTML5canvas/README.txt

 meaning that the background never fully goes black and thus residue/trails from the previous particles are left over.
 To get rid of this I used multiple canvas elements to simulate 'frames'.
-The motion blur effect is an improvement over v2 however the colors are very faded.
+The motion blur effect is an improvement over v2 however the colors are very faded, and performance is very slow.
 I know the issue but couldnt find a way to resolve it.
 Might come back to it some time.